jcollas/antikythera/README.md

+2015-12-20

+The app has been rewritten into Swift 2.1, using Xcode 7.2.
+It's a test bed for working with OpenGL and Metal.

 > Important: This project is available publicly for posterity and access for BC students learning iOS.
 It is the first iOS project I ever made (for iOS 3.2 on the original iPad when it debuted in 2010), so it is horribly written, outdated, and probably doesn't work anymore.
 Proceed at your own risk.

 Antikythera